 Spotted lanternflies first made their way to New York in August 2020.
-Since then, sightings of these dreaded pests have been reported across all five boroughs of New York City.
+Since then, sightings of these pests have been reported across all five boroughs of NYC.

 The spotted lanternfly (Lycorma delicatula) is a seriously invasive species of polka-dotted insects from Asia that, in 2014, was inadvertently imported into the United States on a shipment of cut stone slabs.